-It’s the first Tuesday of the month which means it’s time for our monthly Pinterest Challenge.
+It’s the first Tuesday of the month which means it’s time for our monthly Sustainable Pinterest Challenge.
 That’s where a group of bloggers from around the world get together for a blog hop.
 This month’s challenge was to make our own version of a kitchen item or project that caught our eye on Pinterest.
 We’ve also added the additional challenge of using “green” or sustainable items in the project.
 So today I’m sharing a tutorial for creating a DIY tea towel using old sheets or other clothing that you’re no longer using.
 I don’t have a sewing machine, and I can’t sew a straight line to save my life, so this is also a no sew tutorial!

 Our projects each month are based on a pin or two that we’ve seen, and I saw these tutorials for making tea towels out of flour sacks.
 I can’t get ahold of a flower sack (I’m not a baker so I don’t even have a clue if it’s actually a sack that holds flour lol), so I needed to come up with another sustainable item to make my DIY tea towels from.
 I had an old piece of white fabric that used to line my desk, but it got a tear in it, so I had to take it down.
-I thought it would make the perfect tea towel.
+It looked like it would make the perfect tea towel.
 It’s similar to a white sheet, so if you have one of those, that’s perfect.
 This is the pin that got me interested in making mine.

 Stick around after the tutorial to check out the posts made by all of the wonderful, lovely ladies who are participating in this month’s Sustainable Pinterest Challenge Blog Hop!

 - my free SVG design (No need for a Cricut if you don’t have one!)

 - craft glue (Tacky Glue) or

 - needle & thread